Types of Braces

 Foods to Avoid

-Sticky- gum, caramel, tootsie rolls, peanut butter, toffee
+Sticky- gum, peanut butter, tootsie rolls, caramel, toffee

-Tough- bagels, corn on the cob, sandwiches, steak, ribs
+Tough- corn on the cob, sandwiches, bagels, steal, ribs

 Care of Appliances: Brushing